IGME-202-2221/project-2-tangj07/README.md

 ## Known Issues

-_List any errors, lack of error checking, or specific information that I need to know to run your program_
+_List any errors, lack of error checking, or specific information that I need to know to run your program_ I don't know why the eggs are overlapping the game over texts...

 ### Requirements not completed